Washington, DC, U.S.A.

 - White House seen from the Ellipse (south).

-- West Wing of the White House, where the president meets reporters.
+- The West Wing of the White House, where the

 - White House Christmas Tree.